google/koladata/docs/api_reference.md

   condition_fn: A functor with keyword argument names matching the state
     variable names and returning a MASK DataItem.
   body_fn: A functor with argument names matching the state variable names and
-    returning a namedtuple (see kd.make_namedtuple) with a subset of the keys of `initial_state`.
+    returning a namedtuple (see kd.namedtuple) with a subset of the keys of `initial_state`.
   returns: If present, the initial value of the 'returns' state variable.
   yields: If present, the initial value of the 'yields' state variable.